Welcome to MountStHelens.com , the Information Resource

 Johnston Ridge Observatory and the Mt.
 St. Helens Forest Learning Center - elk

-viewing, gift store and rest area are open daily 10-6 with Learning Center exhibits open daily
+viewing, gift store and rest area are CLOSED FOR THE SEASON but re-open daily in

-Johnston Ridge.
-Take a Virtual Drive up the Highway right now starting at the Mount St.
+Monument.
+Take a Virtual Drive up the Highway right now starting at the Mount St. Helens

-Helens Forest Learning Center.
+Forest Learning Center.
 Thank you for your visit to our Mt.
-St. Helens Visitor Travel
+St. Helens Visitor Travel Guide

-Guide and Vacation Planner - your source for Mt.
+and Vacation Planner - your source for Mt.
 St. Helens Visitor Information.
-How cool
+How cool is the

-is the view?
+view?
 Coming from Seattle ?
-Take I-5 Toledo exit 63 shortcut to Hwy 504 via
+Take I-5 Toledo exit 63 shortcut to Hwy 504 via Hwy 505

 |Mt.
 St. Helens GiftShop